rapportive-oss/storm-amqp-spout/README.markdown

 # storm-amqp-spout: AMQP input source for Storm #

-storm-amqp-spout allows a [Storm](https://github.com/nathanmarz/storm) topology to consume an AMQP exchange as an input source.
-It currently provides one
+storm-amqp-spout allows a [Storm][] topology to consume an AMQP queue as an input source.
+It currently provides:
-class:

  * <tt>[AMQPSpout][]</tt>: an implementation of
-   [`backtype.storm.topology.IRichSpout`][IRichSpout] that connects to an AMQP broker, consumes the messages published to a specified AMQP exchange and emits them as Storm tuples.
+   [`backtype.storm.topology.IRichSpout`][IRichSpout] that connects to an AMQP broker, consumes the messages routed to a specified AMQP queue and emits them as Storm tuples.
+ * <tt>[QueueDeclaration][]</tt>: an interface that encapsulates declaring an AMQP queue and setting up any exchange bindings it requires, used by AMQPSpout to set up the queue to consume.
+ * <tt>[ExclusiveQueueWithBinding][]</tt>: a QueueDeclaration suitable for
+   prototyping and one-off analytics use cases.
+ * <tt>[SharedQueueWithBinding][]</tt>: a QueueDeclaration suitable for
+   production use cases needing guaranteed processing.

 You'll need to provide a [Scheme][] to tell AMQPSpout how to interpret the messages and turn them into Storm tuples.
 See e.g. [storm-json][] if your